- top speakers

 How do we motivate employees to achieve their goals?
 We replace talent with grit.

 If your business strategy revolves around hiring the most “talented” people, you’re doing it wrong.
 Grit expert and football star Dr. Danny Southwick says that it’s grit (passion and perseverance for long-term goals)—not talent—that predicts success.
 In fact, we can motivate people to grow, persevere, and meet high-level goals by simply changing the wording that we use to describe their skills.
-Danny’s pro football success, business insights, and research alongside New York Times bestselling author Angela Duckworth led to his discovery that when we change our understanding of talent, we’ll help employees be more confident, innovative, and prepared to tap into the unique skills that they already have.
+Danny is a long-time collaborator of #1 New York Times bestselling author Angela Duckworth, the scientist who pioneered grit—and in talks, he presents their bleeding-edge research on talent and performance to help you lead your employees to be more confident, innovative, and prepared to tap into the unique skills they already have.

 “Are we mistaking situational advantages for talent?
 And are we overlooking what happens when we spend time practicing the right way?”— Danny Southwick